klauskpm/evmt/README.md

-# Event Emitter DOM
+# Mitter
-Super simple event emitter
+Self contained event emitter

 Communicate between layers of code without the worry to build a complex solution, thinking of depth, or event injection.